Whither our UK NHS ?

 There are three key underlying issues which have brought matters to a head:

 a) Funding derived from taxation alone is insufficient to 'power' a modern 21st century health system that meets the needs and expectations of nearly 70 million people with the current demographic distribution.
-Moreover, our population is still growing and is set to reach 74 million within the next 10 years.
+Moreover, our population is still growing and is forecast to reach 74 million within the next 10 years.
 It is also ageing rapidly, and the numbers of working age chronic sick requiring treatment is also increasing.
+This has major implications for the productivity of the economy and the benefits bill.

 b) The adult social care system is not integrated with the rest of the system, and is itself based on a failing funding model.
 This has led to an acute mismatch between demand and supply, resulting in inadequate elderly care in the home, thus forcing unnecessary hospital admissions and bed-blocking.